somyadipghosh/IntelliReadme/README.md

 ## 🤝 Contributing

-We welcome contributions to README.dev!
+We welcome contributions to IntelliReadme!
 Here's how you can help:

 ### 🌟 **Ways to Contribute**
 - 🐛 **Bug Reports**: Submit detailed issue reports